Dioti/cd12355-microservices-aws-kubernetes-project-starter/README.md

 ## Deploying the application <a name="deploying"></a>

 ### Update the deployment configuration
-Update the database details in `deployment/configmap.yaml`.
+Update the database details in `deployment/dbconfig.yaml` and `deployment/dbsecret.yaml`.
 Kubernetes will read these properties when deploying your application, so make sure they are correct.

 Also update your application properties in `deployment/coworking.yaml`.
 - Ensure that your image has the tag (ideally this is incremented automatically).